mthussain1234/github_virtualisation_tech221/readme.md

 # Vagrant
 ![image](https://user-images.githubusercontent.com/129314018/232502184-71fbb7c6-a74e-4959-89eb-1403864f7f33.png)

+* The developer will run Vagrant, which is used to manage virtual machines.
+Vagrant communicates with VirtualBox, to create virtual machines according to the developer's needs.

+* The developer can use the virtual machine to test their software in an isolated environment that closely matches the production environment.

+* The virtual machine can be easily destroyed and recreated as needed, making it easy to test different configs and scenarios without using the developers "real" computer.

 ## Vagrant Virtualbox connection

 1. After installing both VirtualBox and Vagrant, create a new directory for a new Vagrant Project (use git bash command `mkdir <filename>` in preferred location.